Your Relationship Isn’t the Problem.

 Lisane Basquiat is a Board-Certified Master Practitioner and Teacher of Neuro-Linguistic Programming and Certified Professional Coach with 20+ years of experience guiding people through the patterns shaping their closest relationships.

-– Tamina M.
+–– Tamina M.

 The Issue Is Often about More than the Argument Itself.

-The Pattern Is Older Than The Conflict.
+The Patterns Are Older Than The Conflict.

 And It's Been Running Longer Than You Realize.